Microsoft DOS mklink command

 To delete a symbolic link, treat it like any other directory or file.
 If you created a symbolic link using the command shown above, move to the root directory since it is "\Docs" and use the rmdir command.
 If you created a symbolic link (<SYMLINK>) of a file, to delete a symbolic link use the del command.

-Tip: When you delete a symbolic link, you are just deleting the link to the file or directory that exists elsewhere on the computer does not get deleted.
+Tip: When you delete a symbolic link, you are only deleting the link to the file or directory that exists elsewhere on the computer does not get deleted.

 How do I delete a junction point?